University Catalog 2024-2025

 ECON 3250 Data Analysis Using Stata (1)

-This course provides an introduction on how to use the statistical software Stata.
+This course provides an introduction on how to use the statistical software Stata, which is commonly used by professional economists.
 Students will learn how to import and clean data, create variables, generate summary statistics, create figures, and do basic programming (e.g., loops).
 The course will also provide a light introduction to how to use Stata to conduct regression analysis, which is more formally taught in econometrics and other courses.

 Prerequisite(s): ECON 1010.